anubhabMajumdar/design-cfps/cilium/CFP-32810-hybrid-routing-mode.md

 * If source and destination IP belongs to `10.20.0.1/24`, route natively
 * Else, preserve current behavior (encapsulate if being routed to know CIDRs/pass to Linux stack).

+### Datapath implementation

+This section provides an overview of the datapath implementation.
+Consider the current implementation - as long as nodes have IP connectivity, Cilium can route traffic, both intra-cluster and inter-cluster (in case of cluster mesh).

+#### Case 1

+If `hybrid` mode is enabled without configuring any `subnet-topology`, routing mode will behave exactly same as encapsulation mode.
+Pod IPs can be from overlay or from a subnet, it will be encapsulated either way.
+So datapath implementation would be exactly as it is today for encapsulation routing mode.

+#### Case 2

+If `subnet-topology` is configured, the CIDR ranges can be configured as part of node configs, similar to [IPv4PodSubnets](https://github.com/cilium/cilium/blob/f78aca7b5dff52e6d07723f6577dd0d3f913fea6/pkg/datapath/types/node.go#L177).

+Similar to how masquerade uses `NativeRoutingCIDRIPv4` to check if [SNAT is needed](https://github.com/cilium/cilium/blob/f78aca7b5dff52e6d07723f6577dd0d3f913fea6/bpf/lib/nat.h#L713), this implementation would add a similar function that can check source and destination address against multiple CIDRs.
+However, in this case, since we will be storing multiple CIDRs, we will use an eBPF map of type `BPF_MAP_TYPE_LPM_TRIE` to efficiently search the map.

+Next, while making routing decision today, in both `lxc` and `host` eBPF programs, a check is made to see if tunneling should be done.
+This implementation would add an extra check to tunneling decision.
+The check would use above function to figure out if native routing can be done.
+- If yes, we skip tunneling and the packet is instead sent to Linux stack for handling, where the underlying networking would route the packet to destination.
+- If no, tunneling happens exactly as it works today

+Above behavior simply optimizes current encapsulation behavior, without introducing major change to how encapsulation routing works/behaves.

 ## Impacts / Key Questions